tbdbatista/dev-utils/DockerReadme.md

 # Docker Commands :us:

+### Flags
+-ti => used to allocate a pseudo-tty and enable interactive communication with the container's command line

+-d => used to run a container in detached mode.
+This means that the container will run in the background, and you will not be attached to its console or terminal

+-v ou --volume => used to create a volume or mount a directory from the host machine into the container

+-p => used to map a network port on the host machine to a network port inside the container

 ### Downloading a container image:
 docker pull ubuntu:tag => downloads the image with the specified tag.